An12iket/Serverless/README.md

-# Serverless Bakends using CloudFare workers
+# Serverless Bakends using CloudFare workers and...

 # EC2 Learning Repository